YunAnGitHub/OpenfUS_Analyzer_OfUSA/README.md

 # fUSIAnalyzer
 The software for analyzing functional ultrasound data.
 The software is currently build on MATLAB 2017b could be executed in Windows and MacOS once you installed MATLAB.
-Please download  <a href="https://github.com/YunAnGitHub/fUSIAnalyzer/tags"> download </a> the software in the release page .
-To execute the software, you need a USERNAME and PASSWORD.
+Please <a href="https://github.com/YunAnGitHub/fUSIAnalyzer/tags"> download </a> the software in the release page .
+To execute the software, you need a <bold>USERNAME </bold> and <bold>PASSWORD </bold>.
 If you don't have one, Please send me a mail.

 Tutorial Video:
 https://www.youtube.com/playlist?list=PL93HKOLmIO_cK9zdETniLOAj49CIWAb20